pacso/pacso.github.io/_posts/2015-03-10-battle-of-the-ci-services.markdown

 There are 3 Ruby on Rails apps and an AngularJS app.
-The `json_api` app is just that, a JSON API written with Rails providing an interface to the data layer for and AngularJS app.
+The `json_api` app is just that, a JSON API written with Rails providing an interface to the data layer for an AngularJS app.
 The other two apps are basic Ruby on Rails apps providing services to customers.

 Each of these Rails apps has their own suite of RSpec tests and the AngularJS